NateLevin1/csc-code-challenges/24-25/49/tiny_golf.md

 # Code Challenge: Tiny Golf

-You are playing Tiny Golf!
+You are playing Tiny Golf (https://www.coolmathgames.com/0-tiny-golf-puzzles)!
 The ball can move up, down, left, or right, and the ball will continue in that direction until it runs into a wall or falls into the hole.
 After running into a wall, the ball will stop and be able to move in another direction again.

 Your goal is that, given a "tiny golf" board, composed of walls (X), empty spaces (_), the ball's starting point (O , not a zero), and the hole/goal (4, it's a flag in case you were wondering), you must print the minimum amount of moves to get the ball into the hole.